 Andy also wrote and sings “The Spirit of Mother Jones.”
 2010.

-The land occupied by the tent colony and where the Ludlow Massacre took place was purchased by the UMWA so that the union could construct a memorial.
+The land occupied by the tent colony, where the Ludlow Massacre took place was purchased by the UMWA to construct a memorial.
 On the 22nd of April 1917, the historic site itself was formally dedicated to the memory of those who were killed during the Colorado Mine Wars.
-The monument was erected during the following year.
+The monument itself was erected during the following year.

 The ceremony that day was impressive with several thousand miners and their families of many nationalities marching past the site and enjoying a day out in which they wore red bandanas to commemorate fallen comrades and neighbours.
-Several hundred men, women and children from the nearby mining town of Hastings, just 3 miles to the east of Ludlow, many of whom had been in the tent colony itself just over three years earlier joined their neighbours for the day.
+Hundreds of men, women and children from the nearby mining town of Hastings, just three miles to the east of Ludlow, many of whom had been in the tent colony itself just over three years earlier joined their neighbours for the day.

 Five days later on the morning of 27th April 1917, 122 men went underground to work in the Hastings pit, at mid-morning a massive explosion shattered the mine and 121 of them died that day.
 It was the worst single mining disaster in the history of the State of Colorado.
 Mining in the area never recovered after Hastings.
 Some miners and their families continued to live in the company shacks in the towns of Hastings and Ludlow.